DisCoTec/discotec.github.io/2022/focodile.md

 FOCODILE 2022 is one of the workshops at DisCoTec 2022, the 17th International Federated Conference on Distributed Computing Techniques.

-**COVID-19:** FOCODILE 22 is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
-Depending on the pandemic situation, we may have to make a decision whether to cancel the physical component of the event or not.

 ### Scope
 FOCODILE is a forum to exchange ideas and recent research findings on theoretical foundations of consensus and blockchain technology.
 Topics include, but are not limited to: